How to Become an Elementary School Teacher

 The requirements to become an elementary school teacher vary depending on the state where you’re seeking certification, but most states require elementary school teachers to have expertise within a specific set of subjects.

-That’s why the Drexel School of Education prepares prospective elementary school teachers with a degree that allows them to specialize into specific subject areas, like English, math, and science.
+That’s why the Drexel University's School of Education prepares prospective elementary school teachers with a degree that allows them to specialize into specific subject areas, like English, math, and science.
 This can make fulfilling the requirements for a Pre K-4 teacher certification much simpler.

 Required Classes for the Elementary Education Major